manyducksco/borf/packages/browser/README.md

 ## Views

-Views are reusable modules with their own markup and logic.
-You can define a view once and reuse it as many times as you need.
-Views can take inputs that set their default state and establish data bindings.
+Views are a type of component that displays DOM nodes.
+If you've used components in React, Angular, Vue, or others, this is pretty much what you're used to.
+You can define a view once and reuse it anywhere you want as many times as you want.

 ```jsx
 const Example = View.define({